DistributedProofreaders/guiguts/INSTALL.md

 ### Extracting Guiguts

-Unzip `guiguts-n.n.n.zip` to some location on your computer (double click the zip file in Finder or run `unzip guiguts-n.n.n.zip` on the command line).
+Unzip `guiguts-mac-n.n.n.zip` to some location on your computer (double click the zip file in Finder or run `unzip guiguts-mac-n.n.n.zip` on the command line).
 You can move the `guiguts` directory it creates to anywhere you want.
 A common place for this is your home directory.